cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/02 Partials.md

 # Partials

-<p class="intro">Simplify your views by breaking them down into partial page templates.</p>
+*Simplify your views by breaking them down into partial page templates.*

 Partials in Wheels act as a wrapper around the good old `<cfinclude>` tag.
 By calling `includePartial()` or `renderPartial()`, you can include other view files in a page, just like `<cfinclude>` would.
 But at